 #6: Spicy Keto Chips

-Packaged cheese crisps are popping up at nearly every grocery store.
-And while some of these brands may be keto-friendly, it’s on you to check for artificial ingredients and hidden carbs on the nutrition label.
+Packaged cheese crisps are in nearly every grocery store.
+And while some of these brands may be keto-friendly, check for artificial ingredients and hidden carbs on the nutrition label.

 A better, fresher option is to make your own cheese crisps.

-This spicy keto cheese crisps recipe takes just five minutes of prep time and 10 minutes to bake, for a grand total of 15 minutes.
+These spicy keto cheese crisps take just five minutes of prep time and 10 minutes to bake, for a total of 15 minutes.

 If you’re not hot on spicy chips, follow the recipe and omit the jalapenos.

 Add these cheesy crisps to the snack table on their own, or top them with keto buffalo chicken dip for the ultimate low-carb party food.